 Want to schedule a repair?
 Here are three questions to ask the windshield repair shop before you proceed with the work:

-Are your auto glass installation technicians certified?
+- Are your auto glass installation technicians certified?
 Certification helps ensure the tech is trained thoroughly on the proper procedures for repairing, removing and installing auto glass.

-How soon after my glass is replaced or repaired will I be able to use my vehicle?
-A windshield repair takes about 30 minutes or less and the vehicle is safe to drive immediately.
+- How soon after my glass is replaced or repaired will I be able to use my vehicle?
+Usually, a windshield repair takes about 30 minutes or less and the vehicle is safe to drive immediately.
 With a windshield replacement, it’s important to have your technician accurately advise you of the safe drive away time, which can vary greatly depending on weather conditions and the type of installation materials used.

 - What kind of warranty will be provided on the auto glass materials and the repair work?
 A warranty could vary depending on the type of repair, but one should be available to you.
 For example, Safelite® repairs and replacements are covered by a nationwide lifetime warranty for as long as you own or lease your vehicle.